XOXO (song)

-"XOXO" is a song recorded by Canadian-Dutch-Korean singer and songwriter Jeon Somi.
-It was released by The Black Label and Interscope Records on October 29, 2021 as the lead single from the singer's debut studio album of the same name.
+"XOXO" is a song recorded by South Korean and Canadian singer-songwriter Jeon Somi.
+It was released by The Black Label and Interscope Records on October 29, 2021, as the title track from the singer's debut studio album of the same name.
 It was written by Teddy, Danny Chung, Vince, Jeon Somi, and Kush, and composed by them alongside Pink Sweats.

 Background and release

 On October 14, The Black Label announced that Jeon Somi was scheduled to make a comeback with her first full-length album XOXO at the end of the month.
 In the following week Jeon revealed the release date and shared the tracklist of the album through her social media accounts, which included the lead single entitled "XOXO".
 The song and its music video were released for digital download and streaming alongside the album on October 29.

 Composition

 "XOXO" was written by Teddy, Danny Chung, Vince, Jeon Somi, and Kush, and composed by Pink Sweats, Pacific, Teddy, and 24.
 The song is described as a dance-pop track with a trap beat and a layered chant-like hook.
 Lyrically, the song is an anthem filled with anger and centers on leaving a cheating partner and no longer letting one's feelings be trivialized.
 According to Somi, the title of the song is "the goodbye you send to the player who cheated on you" and 'XOXO' are "hugs and kisses that are a bit more evil than sweet”.